 As a member of our NHS Foundation Trust you can be as active a member as you would like, from just receiving regular information about the Trust to getting involved in issues that you care about.
 The choice is yours!

-To become a member, all you need to do is complete a membership application form or join online at www.cntw.nhs.uk/about/membership.
+To become a member, all you need to do is complete a membership application form or join on-line at www.cntw.nhs.uk and click on 'About us' and choose 'Membership'.
 Membership is free and members can also benefit from discounts for many shops and services.

-If you are 16 years old and over and interested in learning more about becoming a Governor for the Children and Young People's Service, please contact the Membership Office on 0191 245 6827 or e-mail Wendy Pinkney at wendy.pinkney@cntw.nhs.uk lary

-More information can then be provided about the criteria.
+If you are 16 years old and over and interested in learning more about becoming a Governor for the Children and Young People's Service, please contact the Membership Office on 0191 245 6827 or email members@cntw.nhs.uk More information can then be provided about the criteria.

-My useful numbers
+Jiary

 You can use the following table to keep a record of your appointments and activities.
-Further sheets are available from ward staff and can be kept at the back of vour information folder.
+Further sheets are available from ward staff and can be kept at the back of your information folder.